baraban7890/Unmasking-Anxiety/README.md

 ### Analysis
 Our analysis focused on understanding the trends and causes of anxiety symptoms since the COVID-19 lockdown.
 We performed the following steps:

-* **Descriptive Statistics:** Calculated mean, median, and standard deviation of anxiety symptoms across different demographic groups.
+* **Descriptive Statistics:** Calculated mean of anxiety and depressive symptoms across different demographic groups.
 * **Time Series Analysis:** Analyzed trends over time, focusing on periods during and after the lockdown.
-* **Correlation Analysis:** Examined relationships between anxiety levels and potential influencing factors such as age, gender, and race.
 * **Predictive Modeling:** Used machine learning models to predict groups at risk for anxiety symptoms.

 ### Insights